Mexican Flag Day Celebration February 24

 From then on, every year Mexicans honor the flag with ceremonies that commemorate the heroes who gave their life for Mexico’s freedom and independence.

-flag 4 flag 5 This observance is classified as a civic holiday which means that it is observed nationally but it is not mandatory to provide employees with a paid day off or holiday pay if they work.
+This observance is classified as a civic holiday which means that it is observed nationally but it is not mandatory to provide employees with a paid day off or holiday pay if they work.
 This holiday does not cause bank or school closings.

 Flag day is a time that Mexicans take to remember their country and how it came into being.
-In the schools, the children learn about the origins of the flag and the national anthem; TV shows and special programs also celebrate the flag5event.
+In the schools, the children learn about the origins of the flag and the national anthem; TV shows and special programs also celebrate the event.

 Celebrating flag day is a wonderful tradition of a proud and brave people.
 Viva Mexico!